Asbjørn Kloster

-Asbjørn Kloster (21 December 1823 – 18 January 1876) was an educator, social reformer and leader of the Norwegian temperance movement in the 19th century.
+Asbjørn Kloster (21 December 1823 – 18 January 1876) was a Norwegian educator, social reformer and leader of the Norwegian temperance movement in the 19th century.

 Background

-Asbjørn Olsen Kloster was born in Vestre Bokn in Bokn, Rogaland, Norway.
-His ancestors were farmers on the islands in Boknafjord.
+Asbjørn Olsen Kloster was born on the island of Vestre Bokn in the parish of Bokn in Stavangers Amt (county) in Norway.
+His ancestors were farmers on the islands in the Boknafjord.
 He grew up on the Boknaberg farm.
 His parents were farmer (and later merchant) Ole Endresen (1795–1883) and Martha Asbjørnsdatter Kloster (1800–1880).
 At eight years of age, he was sent to live with an aunt on the farm Vik at Rennesøy.
 He was married to Marie Elisabeth Knudsen from 1861.

 Career

-After his confirmation Kloster moved to Stavanger, where his parents had relocated.
+After his confirmation, Kloster moved to Stavanger, where his parents had relocated.
 Kloster worked as a salesman, first at his father's shop and later for others.
 During the period from 1842 to 1845, Kloster came in contact with the Religious Society of Friends movement in Stavanger.
-The Quaker Movement had first got a foothold in parts of Rogaland, Norway with sailors who had served as British prisoner of war during the Napoleonic Wars.
+The Quaker Movement had first gained a foothold in parts of Rogaland, Norway, with sailors who had served as British prisoners of war during the Napoleonic Wars.
 In 1846 Kloster was recruited for a year studying in England, by English Quakers who visited the city.
 He subsequently translated Quaker literature and followed the English-speaking Quakers as an interpreter on their travels to Norway, Denmark, Iceland and the Faroe Islands.

 For thirteen years, from 1848, Kloster operated a Quaker school (Kvekerskolen) in Stavanger.
-During the 1850s Kvekerskolen became the largest private school in Stavanger, with up to 100 students.
+During the 1850s, Kvekerskolen became the largest private school in Stavanger, with up to 100 students.
 Kloster wrote several textbooks himself, including a catechism, a reader and English textbooks.